abhiganit/EbolaCodes/NewModelCode/README.md

 Tuesday 12th August: should start with hospitalized people at equilibrium at time=0

 Tuesday 12th August: still need to output model based on "DaysSince21stMarch" times

+Tuesday 12th August: Currently have "case counts" being total people that have ever been infected with EBV regardless whether they are living or dead.
+Make sure this is consistent with the data.